Overview

 - Author Study: Chaucer to Shakespeare

 This module is an exploration of two canonical English writers, Geoffrey Chaucer and William Shakespeare.
-It examines a number of key texts by these two authors from a range of perspectives combining the historical and theoretical.
-The module pays specific attention to such issues as the representation of society and class in Chaucer’s and Shakespeare’s work, the portrayal of the author in the context of the emergence of English as an authoritative language replacing Latin and French as during the period 1381 – 1625, the relationship between rhetoric, power and ethics in the context of the development of an embryonic literary sphere or space in England after the events of 1381, and the depiction and interrogation of gender norms in late medieval and early modern literature.
-The module will develop and extend some of the critical thinking students have developed in a number of second-year modules.
+It examines several key texts by these two authors from a range of perspectives combining the historical and theoretical.
+The module pays specific attention to such issues as the representation of society and class in Chaucer’s and Shakespeare’s work, the portrayal of the author in the context of the emergence of English as an authoritative language, the relationship between rhetoric, power and ethics in the development of an embryonic literary space in England after the events of 1381, and the depiction and interrogation of gender norms in late medieval and early modern literature.
+The module will develop and extend critical thinking students have developed in various second-year modules.
 Most important, it teaches students to read texts even more closely, playing detailed attention to the historical context alongside the theoretical.
 The module provides a critical examination of key works by Chaucer and Shakespeare and is therefore ideal for students considering a career in teaching, particularly at secondary level.

 This course can be studied undefined undefined, starting in undefined.